Introduction

 View data through lenses

-Through the use of shadows, filters and lights we are able to expose new insights.
+Through the use of shadows, filters, and lights, we are able to expose new insights.
 Overlaps will show information in different ways for different perspectives.
 This is also about seeing the same thing in a totally different way.
 It's something very common, with a different perspective, e.g. infrared posters.

 Multi-faceted views